nopnop2002/Raspberry-ili9340spi/README.md

 ___Note for OrangePi___
 Opi have only 1 SPI.
-OPi-PC have SPI0 and GPIO8.
+OPi-PC has SPI0 on pin #24.
-OPi ZERO have SPI1 and GPIO8.
+OPi-ZERO has SPI1 on pin #24.

 ---